Lucky Lady II

 Lucky Lady II is a United States Air Force Boeing B-50 Superfortress that became the first airplane to circle the world nonstop.
 Its 1949 journey, assisted by in-flight refueling, lasted 94 hours and 1 minute.
-The plane later suffered an accident, and today only the fuselage is preserved.

 1949: First circumnavigation of the world

 The Lucky Lady II was a B-50 of the 43rd Bombardment Group, equipped with 12 .50-caliber (12.7mm) machine guns.
 For its circumnavigation mission, a fuel tank was added in the bomb bay for extra range.
 The mission required a double crew with three pilots, under the command of Capt.
 James Gallagher.
 The crews rotated in shifts of four to six hours.

 Bearing a total crew of 14, the aircraft started its round-the-world trip at 12:21 p.m. on February 26, 1949.
 It took off from Carswell Air Force Base near Fort Worth, Texas, and headed east toward the Atlantic Ocean.

 After flying 23452 mi, the aircraft passed the control tower back at Carswell on March 2 at 10:22 am, marking the end of the circumnavigation, and landed there at 10:31 a.m. after having been in the air for 94 hours and one minute, landing two minutes before the estimated time of arrival calculated at take-off.

 En route, the aircraft was refueled four times by KB-29M Superfortresses, near Lajes Air Base in the Azores, Dhahran Airfield in Saudi Arabia, Clark Air Base in the Philippines, and Hickam Air Force Base in Hawaii, using the soon-to-be obsolete grappled-line looped-hose technique.
 Following the refueling near Luzon, Philippines, the refueling tanker encountered poor weather conditions and crashed on March 1, 1949, killing all nine crew aboard; the accident report was altered to state the tanker was on a routine training mission to keep the accident from casting a bad light on the Lucky Lady II's successful circumnavigation.